caribbean-apple/housing/progress report.md

 x Displays results, one for each listing matching your city.
 Each result shows up to two photos from the listing.
 Clicking sends to the listing page.

-O More filters: The search results page has additional filters that you can specify on the left bar, including specifying
+X More filters: The search results page has additional filters that you can specify on the left bar, including specifying
 	- sublet start date (earliest date and latest date),
 	- accommodation type: rent a room, rent an entire apartment